SinusBot/docs/docs/installation/linux.md

 Stopping the bot with ++ctrl+c++

-**If you want to keep the bot running when you exit out of the terminal follow the instruction on how to [install a startscript](#using_a_startscript).**
+!!!
+Info "If you want to keep the bot running when you exit out of the terminal follow the instruction on how to [install a startscript](#using_a_startscript)."

 Now login at `http://<your ip>:8087/` with user **admin** and the password provided on first run. (see [FAQ](https://sinusbot.github.io/docs/faq/installation/#what-is-the-default-username-and-password) on how to reset)

-## Troubleshooting

-Look for any errors in the sinusbot/instance log and try to look-up solutions on our forum or your favourite search engine.

-If you ask us or our community for help then please provide all of the information mentioned in [READ ME BEFORE YOU POST](https://forum.sinusbot.com/threads/read-me-before-you-post.115/) and also the output of the [diag script](https://forum.sinusbot.com/threads/diagsinusbot-sh-sinusbot-diagnostic-script.831/).

-If you used the startscript you can check the status with `systemctl status sinusbot.service`.
-Logs can be viewed using `journalctl -u sinusbot.service -f --since "1 hour ago"`.

-## Using a startscript
+### Using a startscript

 *These instructions need to be done as the `root` user.*